TOWNSHIP OF MIDDLETOWN

 Regular full-time employees called for jury duty must notify the Authority at lease one week prior to the date they are to report for jury duty and must furnish a copy of the summons.
 An employee shall only receive pay for jury duty when the employee would have normally worked except for his or her attendance at jury duty.
 An employee shall provide proof of actual attendance at jury duty if requested by the Authority.
 Part-time employees are not entitled to be paid while on jury duty.

-An employee shall be excused from work without loss of pay for up to three days, but not to include any days following the memorial service or funeral, in the event of a death in the immediate family.
+An employee shall be excused from work without loss of pay for up to five (5) daysin the event of a death in the immediate family.
 Immediate family is defined as: Spouse, father, mother, grandmother, grandfather, sister, brother, child, current mother-in-law, father-in-law, brother-in-law, sister-in-law, step-mother, step-father, step-child, step-brother or step-sister.
 A one day leave with pay will be granted in the event of the death of an Aunt, Uncle, Niece or Nephew.
 Such paid leave will be granted only when the employee attends the funeral or memorial service and for days when the employee would normally have worked except for the death of such relative.

 No payment will be granted when the employee fails to furnish the Authority with reasonable proof of death if requested.
 The time so allowed above may be extended in writing and with or without pay by the Executive Director in his discretion.